 No almond butter: Replace the almond butter with peanut butter or any other nut or seed butter.

 Prefer coconut flour?
-Use 1 to 1 ½ tbsp coconut flour instead of the almond flour.
+Use 1 to 1 ½ tablespoon coconut flour instead of the almond flour.

 For an extra indulgent version, add a handful of low carb sugar free chocolate chips into the batter!

-Store in the fridge for up to 4 days in an airtight Tupperware.
+Store in the fridge for up to 4 days in an airtight container.
 Alternatively, freeze for up to 3 months.

 Tried this recipe?
 Give it a star rating below!

 Note: The servings slider only changes the first amount in each line and not any subsequent amounts.
 Please make your own calculations where necessary.

 - Preheat the oven to 180C / 160 C fan / 350 F / 320F fan.